AkshayRaman97/hpdf-week1/README.md

 $ pip3 freeze
 ```
 #### 4. requests library
-In order for the app to work properly the requests library is needed to be installed.
+For the app to work properly the requests library must be installed.
 Install using
 ```
 $ pip3 install requests
 ```